 Pop the dish in the oven for about 15 minutes until the dumplings are cooked.
 They should puff up and turn lovely golden brown.
 Serve with a dollop of plain yoghurt or sour cream.

-Spicy Bean Stew with Cheesy Dumplings
+Vegetarian Bean Stew with Dumplings

-- 2 small brown onions sliced
+- 2 small brown onions thinly sliced

 - 350 g sweet potatoes peeled and cubed